5rahim/seanime/README.md

 ## Disclaimer

-- Seanime relies exclusively on the content stored by individual users on their personal devices.
-The acquisition and legitimacy of this content are external to the developer's control.
-- Seanime and its developer do not host, store, or distribute any content found within the application.
-All anime information, as well as images, are sourced from publicly available APIs such as AniList and MyAnimeList.
+Seanime and its developer do not host, store, or distribute any content found within the application.
+All content metadata, including images, are sourced from publicly available APIs such as AniList, AniDB and TheTVDB.
-- Seanime may, at its discretion, provide links or an interface to external websites or applications.
-These external websites are independently maintained by third parties, and Seanime has no control over the legitimacy of their content or operations.
-Please contact the website's owners for any concerns.
-- Seanime does not collect any kind of personal data or information from its users.
-You are responsible for maintaining the privacy and security of the third-party authentication tokens stored within your device.
+Furthermore, Seanime does not endorse or promote piracy in any form.
+It is the user's responsibility to ensure that they are in compliance with their local laws and regulations.